redpanda-data/redpanda/README.md

 We use [Bazel](https://bazel.build/) as our build system.
 Bazel automatically manages most of the toolchains and third-party dependencies, but there are a few system libraries and preinstalled tools our build assumes are available locally.
-You can bootstrap and build Redpanda along with all it's tests using:
+You can bootstrap and build Redpanda along with all its tests using:

 ```bash
 sudo ./bazel/install-deps.sh